 - "It's only for serious mental illness."
 False.
 EAPs are for anyone experiencing stress, relationship issues, work anxiety, or just needing someone to talk to.

 - "My boss will find out."
 False.
 EAPs are strictly confidential.
-The employer receives aggregated usage data (e.g., "15% of employees used the EAP this quarter"), but never individual names or diagnoses.
+The employer sees aggregated data (e.g., "15% of employees used the EAP this quarter"), but never individual names or diagnoses.

 - "It costs money."
 False.
 EAPs are 100% paid by the employer.
-There are no copays, deductibles, or session limits for the core counseling benefit (though some services like legal consultations may have limits).
+No copays, deductibles, or session limits for core counseling (though legal consultations may have limits).

 - "I have to use my health insurance first."
 False.
 EAP is a standalone benefit.
-You don't need to meet any deductible or coordinate with medical insurance.
+No deductible needed, no coordination with medical insurance.

 How to make the most of your EAP

-To maximize the value of your EAP, treat it as a regular wellness tool rather than a last resort.
-Here are practical tips.
+To get the full value, treat your EAP as a regular wellness tool, not a last resort.

 - Schedule a "wellness check" session even if you're fine—use it to develop coping strategies or address low-level stress before it escalates.